State Representation Learning from Demonstration: Conclusion

 \section{Conclusion}

-We presented a method (SRLfD) for learning state representations from demonstrations, more specifically from runs of policies on different instances of tasks.
-Our results indicate that the state representations obtained can advantageously replace raw pixel inputs to learn policies on new task instances via end-to-end RL.
-By ensuring that the demonstration policies can be imitated with the learned state representation used as input, the proposed method forces the state representation to be general, provided that the demonstration policies are diverse.
-Moreover, since the representation is trained together with policies that imitate the demonstrations, we believe that it is likely to be more appropriate for control than other types of representations (for instance ones that primarily aim at enabling a good reconstruction of the raw inputs).
-The experimental results we obtained tend to confirm that belief, as SRLfD state representations were more efficiently exploited by the DDPG reinforcement learning algorithm than $3$ other types of state representations.
+We presented a method (SRLfD) for learning state representations from demonstrations, more specifically from runs of oracle policies on different instances of a task.
+Our results indicate that the learned state representations can advantageously replace raw sensory inputs to learn policies on new task instances via regular RL.
+By simultaneously learning an end-to-end technique for several tasks sharing common useful knowledge, SRLfD forces the state representation to be general, provided that the tasks are diverse.
+Moreover, since the representation is trained together with heads that imitate the oracle policies, we believe that it is more appropriate for control than other types of representations (for instance ones that primarily aim at enabling a good reconstruction of the raw inputs).
+Our experimental results tend to confirm this belief, as SRLfD state representations were exploited more effectively by the SAC RL algorithm and a supervised learning system, than several other types of state representations.